 If you get stuck at any time during the process, check this out:

-A legal question often originates in the form of a problem or a story about a series of events.
-In law school, these appear as fact patterns.
-In practice, this may come in the form of an assignment from a manager or an interview with a potential client.
+A legal question often originates as a problem or story about a series of events.
+In law school, these stories are called fact patterns.
+In practice, facts may arise from a manager or an interview with a potential client.
 Start by doing the following:

 Legal rules will vary depending on where geographically your legal question will be answered.
-Thus it is essential that you determine the jurisdiction in which your claim will be heard.
+You must determine the jurisdiction in which your claim will be heard.
 These resources can help you learn more about jurisdiction and how it is determined:

 This map indicates which states are in each federal appellate circuit:

-Once you are ready to begin your research, you will need to keep track of your work.
-Logging your research will ensure that you do not miss sources and can explain your research strategy, which you may be asked to do.
-Researchers can keep logs on paper, in folders on Westlaw or Lexis, or in another online citation management platform.
+Once you have begun your research, you will need to keep track of your work.
+Logging your research will help you to avoid missing sources and explain your research strategy.
+You will likely be asked to explain your research process when in practice.
+Researchers can keep paper logs, folders on Westlaw or Lexis, or online citation management platforms.

 Many researchers create their own tracking charts.
 Be sure to include: